 This website serves as an archive for my sites that were lost in a 2016 migration meltdown and a place to repost some of my favorites as I come across them.

 If I muse here from time-to-time it will be with the intention of organizing my thoughts or items of interest rather than self-promotion.
-As such, you might find my reflections range from the sentimentally self-indulgent to the decidely odd, probably of little use for most of you.
+As such, you might find my reflections range from the sentimentally self-indulgent to the decidely odd, probably of little use for the personally disengaged.

 Reader discretion advised!

-If you are easily offended by unfiltered and unapologetic bloviating, promiscuous linking, cognitive bias, righteous indignation, nostalgic sentimentalism, degenerate subject matter, heretical thinking, and/or a Brit's vulgar vernacular, etc., please don't read my stuff.
-It will only upset you and I may not care.
+If you are easily offended by unfiltered and unapologetic bloviating, promiscuous linking, cognitive bias, righteous indignation, nostalgic sentimentalism, degenerate subject matter, heretical thinking, and/or a Brit's vulgar vernacular, etc., please find something else to read.

 About the Wayback Machine and Internet Archive